Louder Than Bombs (film): Plot

-Jonah and Conrad bond, with Conrad allowing Jonah to read portions of his diary which reveal the explanations behind his seemingly odd and random behaviour.
-Conrad wants to give the diary to Melanie, the girl he has a crush on, but Jonah dissuades him from doing so telling him she will laugh at him.
-Conrad ignores his brother's advice and prints out his diary, leaving it on Melanie's stoop.
+Jonah and Conrad bond.
+Conrad allows Jonah to read portions of his diary, which explains his seemingly odd and random behaviour.
+Conrad wants to give the diary to Melanie, the girl he has a crush on, but Jonah dissuades him from doing so, saying that he will be humiliated.
+Conrad ignores the advice and prints out his diary, leaving it on Melanie's doorstep.

-Gene gives Isabelle's work to her old friend Richard, who is the one writing the article, giving him permission to curate her work to see what is personal and what is not.
-Richard reveals to him that he and Isabelle had an ongoing affair overseas but that she was never interested in continuing the affair at home.
+Gene gives Isabelle's work to an old friend of hers, Richard, who is authoring the article about her.
+He is given permission to curate her work to see what is personal and what is not.
+Richard reveals that he and Isabelle had an ongoing affair overseas but that she was never interested in continuing it at home.

 Richard's article comes out earlier than expected and Jonah takes the news poorly.
-As Gene hasn't had the chance to tell Conrad yet he repeatedly tries to contact him, but Conrad ignores him and goes to a party where he is able to hang out with Melanie.
-As she is drunk he walks her home.
-Returning to his own home Conrad asks his father if what the paper said about Isabelle is true.
+As Gene has not had the chance to tell Conrad yet, he repeatedly tries to contact him, but Conrad ignores him and goes to a party.
+There, he is able to spend time with Melanie, who is drunk, so he walks her home.
+After returning to his own home, Conrad asks his father if what the article said about Isabelle is true.
 He accepts the news graciously, but tells his father that Jonah is handling the situation badly.

-Jonah is unable to return home having avoided his wife and child for a while now, but Gene offers to drive him there.
-Gene, Conrad, and Jonah drive in the car towards Jonah's home, and Conrad recounts a dream he had in which his mother brought home a baby from overseas who was an old man that was actually Jonah's baby.
+Jonah is unable to return home, having avoided his wife and child for a while now, but Gene offers to drive him there.
+As Gene, Conrad, and Jonah drive towards Jonah's home, Conrad recounts a dream he had in which his mother brought home a baby from overseas, who was an old man, who was actually Jonah's baby.